CORONAVIRUS: Key information and messages from the Headteacher.

 School Complaints Procedures: Guidance for Schools (updated 9.4.20)

-This guidance for local-authority-maintained schools is about setting up or reviewing complaints procedures has been updated with information to the best practice guidance about handling complaints during the coronavirus (COVID-19) outbreak.
+The guidance for local-authority-maintained schools has been updated with information to the best practice guidance about handling complaints during the coronavirus (COVID-19) outbreak.

 Any student who has had an episode of sickness and diarrhoea must stay out of school for a period of at least 48 hours from the day on which the illness ended.
 Parents / carers have responsibility to keep transport updated.